 Don’t Wear Gloves

-Bitch mittens.
-No, I’m kidding, but gloves don’t have too much of a place in Crossfit and are pretty generally frowned upon.
+Sounds counterintuitive I know.
+But if you want to fix your calluses, then do not wear gloves.
 The idea is to develop the strength and proper technique needed for the long run.
 If you’re not getting through your weight, eat your ego and go down in weight.
 Over time your strength and grip strength will build, you just have to work at it.
 While gloves might seem like a nice solution, it’s only temporary and will end up keeping you from your full potential.
 Of course, do what is right for you, but the desire to prevent callus formation from happening isn’t a good enough excuse to wrap up in gloves.
 Do you have a torn callus, cut, or injury?
 Then sure, a glove might be a good option in this case.
 There’s nothing wrong with them, and quite honestly, nobody cares if you wear them, just be smart and use the tools that will help you be a better athlete in the long run.

 Use Grip Tape